abworrall/glassware/README.md

 ## Get and build the glassware software

 ```
-# Check out the code, where golang toolchain expects to see it
+# Check out the code, put it where the golang toolchain expects to see it
 mkdir -p ~/go/src/github.com/abworrall
 cd  ~/go/src/github.com/abworrall
 git clone https://github.com/abworrall/glassware